-Interview conducted by Gary Thomas.
+Interview conducted by G.P.
+Thomas.

 Fred Pimparel, Engineering & Development Manager at Morgan Advanced Materials, talks to AZoM about the recent advancements in piezoelectric energy harvesting and the potential benefits of using this as an energy source.

 GT: Could you please give a brief overview of the concept of piezoelectricity and how it is produced?

 FP: Piezoelectricity is the property possessed by some materials of becoming electrically charged when subjected to a mechanical stress.
 Such materials also exhibit the converse effect i.e. the occurrence of mechanical deformation on application of an electric field.

 Certain compounds can be made piezoelectric by the application of a high electric field (polarisation) - these are termed ferroelectric materials.
 Another important group of piezoelectric materials are the piezoelectric ceramics, such as PZT.
 The PZT ceramics are solid solutions of lead Titanate (PbTiO3), and lead Zirconate (PbZrO3), modified by additives.

 The PZT can be manufactured into components of almost any shape and size.
 As well as possessing strong piezoelectric properties, PZT is hard, strong, chemically inert and completely unaffected by humid environments.
 Before polarisation the dipoles in the ferroelectric material are randomly oriented.
 The polarisation process involves the application of an electric field across the ceramic, usually at an elevated temperature, causing switching or realignment of the dipoles.